 |---|---|---|

-| Big Serving Spoons and Tongs | For serving salads, pasta, and other hands-on food | Use for large platters or anything that needs to be scooped or served with tongs |
+| Big Serving Spoons and Tongs | For salads, pasta, and other semi-hands-on food | Great use for large platters or anything that requires scooping with tongs |

-| Small Spoons | Great for dips, spreads, or small portion servings | Use for easy serving of dips or small salads |
+| Small Spoons | Perfect for dips, spreads, or serving small portions | Great for no-fuss serving of dips or small salads |

-| Disposable Plates and Cutlery | Convenient for cleanup and easy service | Use for all meals to avoid extra cleanup effort |
+| Disposable Plates and Cutlery | Easier to clean and easier to serve | For all meals, to minimize extra cleanup efforts |

 Portable Table